PURPOSE OF THIS POLICY

 The First Amendment to the Constitution of the United States assures that “Congress shall make no law … abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble …”.
 These rights to free speech and peaceful assembly are to be afforded and protected by the University.
 The University acknowledges the right of students and others to assemble in groups on the University campus for peaceful rallies, demonstrations, and gatherings.

 The University may, consistent with the Constitution and applicable law, require compliance with reasonable time, place, and manner restrictions that are content neutral, narrowly tailored to serve a significant governmental interest and leave open ample alternative channels for communication of the information or message.
 Generally, such reasonable restrictions will be enforced to the extent necessary to assure the safety of the campus community and the orderly operations of the institution.
 The University expects the rights and privileges of all persons to be respected and that there will be no endangerments to health or safety.
 Such gatherings must in no way disrupt the normal conduct of University affairs or endanger University property.
 This policy both facilitates the exercise of these rights of free speech and assembly, and protects the University community.

-Nothing in this Policy is intended to authorize or permit any activity which is otherwise unlawful.
+Nothing in this Policy is intended to authorize or permit any activity that is otherwise unlawful.

-The Lory Student Center Plaza is a public forum traditionally utilized at Colorado State University, and is open to all individuals for the purpose of exercising free speech and assembly.
-Space on the LSC Plaza may be reserved by academic and business units or registered student organizations on a first-come, first-served basis.
+The Lory Student Center Plaza is a public forum traditionally utilized at Colorado State University, and is open to all individuals for the purpose of exercising free speech and assembly, in accordance with the provisions of this Policy.
+Space on the LSC Plaza may be reserved by academic and administrative units or registered student organizations on a first-come, first-served basis.